koush/docs.scrypted.app/add-camera.md

 The `Unifi Protect Plugin` supports all Unifi cameras, including `Two Way Audio`.

+Create a dedicated Protect user account with ` permissions.

+* Two Factor Authentication will not work.
+* A local account is recommended in case the Ubiquiti SSO service goes down.

 ::: warning
 Unifi Protect's `Enhanced Mode` camera configuration changes the codec to H.265 and should be disabled.
 :::